felix161096/Robotic-Vision/Follow-Line/README.md

 ## Results

-[14/03/2021 23:15] This first attempt was made with a Brain Frequency of 12.5 and a GUI Frecuenci of 12.5:
+[14/03/2021 23:15] This first attempt was made with a Brain Frequency of 12.5 and a GUI Frecuency of 12.5:

 [![IMAGE ALT TEXT HERE](https://user-images.githubusercontent.com/37750255/111085971-26b56c80-851a-11eb-8a05-56ed9840a101.png)](https://user-images.githubusercontent.com/37750255/111085635-772bca80-8518-11eb-8a4f-a7369c906951.mp4)